-Another rendering, showing the plaza between the first phase apartment building and Diamond Teague Park, now with more planned retail (about 18,600 sq ft).
-(9/17/12)
+Another rendering showing ideas for the plaza between the first phase apartment building and Diamond Teague Park, at the same angle as the above photo.

 A 2012 rendering showing how the first-phase apartment building would look from the intersection of 1st Street and Potomac Avenue, next to the plaza, now with much more ground-floor retail.
 (9/17/12)